Microscope to shed light on mental health

 "It gives our group a competitive advantage nationally and the benefits will flow back to the Hunter community.
 We are so appreciative of the support from Glencore."

-* Dr Chris Dayas is a member of the University of Newcastle's Priority Research Centre for Translational Neuroscience and Mental Health Research, researching in conjunction with the HMRI's Brain and Mental Health program.
+* Dr Chris Dayas is a member of the University of Newcastle's Priority Research Centre for Brain and Mental Health, researching in conjunction with the HMRI's Brain and Mental Health program.
 Glencore is Australia's largest coal producer with 13 mining complexes across NSW and Queensland, employing more than 8,000 Australians.

 - Media and Public Relations.